docsforadobe/premiere-plugin-guide/docs/universals/legacy-callback-suites.rst

 piSuites
 ================================================================================

-These callbacks are available to all plug-ins, although many of these callbacks are only appropriate for specific plug-in types.
+These callbacks are available to all plugins, although many of these callbacks are only appropriate for specific plug-in types.

 .. code-block:: cpp